John Melcher

-John David Melcher (September 6, 1924 – April 12, 2018) was an American politician of the Democratic Party who represented Montana as a member of the United States House of Representatives from 1969 to 1977 and as a United States Senator from 1977 until 1989.
+John David Melcher (September 6, 1924 – April 12, 2018) was an American politician of the Democratic Party who represented Montana for four terms as a member of the United States House of Representatives from 1969 to 1977 and as a United States Senator for two terms from 1977 until 1989.

 Early life

 Melcher was born in Sioux City, Iowa; his paternal grandparents were from Germany.
 He attended the University of Minnesota before joining the military.
 He served in the United States Army during World War II, and participated in the D-Day Invasion of Normandy with the 76th Infantry Division in Europe during World War II.
 He was wounded in action in Germany and awarded the Purple Heart, Combat Infantryman's Badge and the Bronze Star.

 Melcher married Ruth Klein in 1945.
 They had six children.

 He graduated from Iowa State University in 1950.
 Later he moved to Forsyth, Montana, and established a veterinary clinic.

 Political career

 Melcher served on the Forsyth City Council.
 He then served as mayor of Forsyth in 1955, for three terms.
 In 1960, he was elected to the Montana House of Representatives for Rosebud County.

+In 1962, he was elected to the Montana Senate.